Blog

 If You Retire Early

 For example, let’s say you were born in 1950.
 Your full retirement age is 66, but you decide to retire 4 years early (or 48 months early).
 Your retirement benefit would be reduced by a whopping 25%!
-For example, a $1,000 retirement benefit would be reduced to $750.
+So, a $1,000 retirement benefit would be reduced to $750.
 That decrease is permanent.

 In addition, your spouse’s benefit would be reduced by 30%, or to $350 in this example.